BogosBDSA/Bogos_BDSA/readme.md

 # Welcome to bogos

-fluentassertions and libgit2sharp have to be added libgit is needed in both test and program, fluentassertions is only needed in tests
+fluentassertions and libgit2sharp have to be added. libgit is needed in both test and program, fluentassertions is only needed in tests.

 ## Import them using